WP-GEB-Estimator

 Tool

-WP-GEB-Estimator consists of the four tools for training, measuring, searching, and estimating.
+WP-GEB-Estimator consists of the four tools for training, searching, measuring, and estimating.
 These tools are described in the Python language with the TensorFlow/Keras libraries.

 • train: